jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 an attacker to obtain access to a targeted environment.
-For the attacker to be able to execute commands, they must exploit the first vulnerability (CVE\-2021\-34473\) in Microsofts Explicit Login mechanism to be able to act as the system user.
+For the attacker to be able to execute commands, they must exploit the first vulnerability (CVE\-2021\-34473\) in Microsoft’s Explicit Login mechanism to be able to act as the system user.
 The attacker then needs to interface with Exchange PowerShell Remoting, a built\-in feature that facilitates mailbox\-related administrative tasks in order to